Directed by: David O. Russell || Produced by: Charles Roven, Richard Suckle, Megan Ellison

 — However… most of the star-studded cast give great performances, especially Christian Bale.

 —> NOT RECOMMENDED: I really wanted to love American Hustle, but I just couldn’t.
+Perhaps this film could’ve benefited from a major rewrite or two.

 ?
 No, he died many years later!